AGI-Edgerunners/LLM-Adapters/README.md

 ## Finetune Result
 There are the finetune results in different models with 4 math reasoning datasets, which contains GSM8K, AQuA, SVAMP, and MAWPS.
-In this table, as AdapterH and AdapterP are Series adapters, and AdapterP outperforms AdapterH, we use AdapterP with bottleneck size 256 as the Series Adapter.
+In this table, we use the optimal configuration and placement of Prefix-Tuning, Series Adapter, LoRA, and Parallel Adapter according to the empirical study in our [paper](https://aclanthology.org/2023.emnlp-main.319/).

 | Model                 | GSM8K  | AQuA   |   MAWPS  |  SVAMP | Average |
 |-----------------------|--------|--------|----------|--------|---------|